geek-cookbook/geek-cookbook/docs/kubernetes/ingress/nginx.md

 ## Deploy nginx-ingress-controller

-Having committed the above to your flux repository, you should shortly see a nginx-ingress-controller kustomization, and in the `nginx-ingress-controller` namespace, a controller and a speaker pod for every node:
+Having committed the above to your flux repository, you should shortly see a nginx-ingress-controller kustomization, and in the `nginx-ingress-controller` namespace, the expected pods happily running:

 ```bash
 demo@shredder:~$ kubectl get pods -n nginx-ingress-controller